kivy-garden/draggable/README.md

 But note that **only the default handler of `on_drag_success` and `on_drag_fail` can be an async function.
 Those two only.**

-You might say "What's the point of making a default handler into an async function, when you can just launch any number of tasks from regular functions by using ``asynckivy.start()``?".
+You might say "What's the point of implementing a default handler as an async function, when you can just launch any number of tasks from regular function by using ``asynckivy.start()``?".
-Well, if you use ``asynckivy.start()``, that task will be completely isolated from the dragging process, which means the draggable may fire ``on_drag_end`` and becomes able to start another drag while the task is still running.
+Well, if you use ``asynckivy.start()``, that task will run independently from the dragging process, which means the draggable may fire ``on_drag_end`` and may start another drag while the task is still running.
-If you make default handlers into async functions, its code is a part of dragging process and is guaranteed to be finished before ``on_drag_end`` gets fired.
+If a default handler is an async function, its code will be a part of dragging process and is guaranteed to be finished before ``on_drag_end`` gets fired.

-To summarize, if you have asynchronous code that has to be a part of the dragging process, make a default handler into an async function.
-Otherwise, you shouldn't do that.

 ## License